JannathLusaka/Web-Automation-using-TestNG-Selenium/README.md

 # About Web Automation using TestNG Selenium project:
-In this project I have automated the website:  https://dailyfinance.roadtocareer.net I have automated the following steps using TestNG,RestAssured,Selenium, {1.
+In this project I have automated the website:  https://dailyfinance.roadtocareer.net I have automated the following steps using TestNG,RestAssured,Selenium

+{1.
 Register a new user (e.g. yourvalidgmailuser+1@gmail.com).
 Assert the congratulations email is received.
 2. Now click on the reset password link.
 Write 2 negative test case and assert.
 3. Now Input valid gmail account you have registered and click on send reset link button